DE8MSH/letter2picconv/README.md

 ToDo²: Adding additional characters

-You can exchange your own letters if you want ;)
+You can put in your own letters if you like ;)